 After a few more development strokes to make the app suitable for being able to go through all legal exceptional situations and handling all required (information) security and security requirements with the SVB, we were ready for the live.

 The app went live in the Google Play Store at the end of July.
 Because the procedure for the Apple store is a bit more complex, the live course in the Apple store followed a month later.

-When developing the 'my-remigration app' we use the Build-Measure-Learn method from the Lean Startup method.
+In the development of the 'my-remigration app' we use the Build-Measure-Learn method from the Lean Startup method.
 Because all measurable customer ratings can be adjusted directly in our app, there was already a first update in August based on the feedback from the first users.
-From now on, a build moment has been scheduled with the developer every month, so that we can continue to focus on this.
+From now on, a build moment has been scheduled with the developer every month, so that we can continue to act on this.